-Our staff are the backbone of As of 30 November 2018, we employ 16.765 staff members, of whom around 90 per cent are based in the field.
+Our workforce is the backbone of UNHCR.
+As of 31 May 2019, we employ 16,803 people, of whom around nearly 90 per cent are based in the field.

-We work in 138 countries, with staff based in a mixture of regional and branch offices and sub and field offices.
-Our staff work hard to help the displaced, specializing in a wide range of disciplines, including legal protection, administration, community services, public affairs and health.
+We work in 134 countries, with personnel based in a mixture of regional and branch offices and sub and field offices.
+Our teams work hard to help the displaced, specializing in a wide range of disciplines, including legal protection, administration, community services, public affairs and health.

-UNHCR was launched on a shoestring annual budget of US$ 300,000 in 1950.
+UNHCR was launched on a shoestring annual budget of US$300,000 in 1950.
 But as our work and size have grown, so too have the costs.
-Our annual budget rose to more than US$ 1 billion in the early 1990s and reached a new annual high of US$ 7.7 billion in 2017.
+Our annual budget rose to more than US$1 billion in the early 1990s and reached a new annual high of US$8.6 billion in 2019.
 For up to date information about UNHCR’s financial needs visit our Global Focus website.

 Our yearly budget includes programmes that support continuing operations and supplementary programmes to cover emergencies, such as the Syria crisis or large-scale repatriation operations.

 Statistics and operational data